NeelBhatt/Docs-1/aspnet/aspnetcore/security/authentication/accconfirm.md

    `Install-Package SendGrid.NetCore -Pre`

+>[!NOTE]
-   Note: SendGrid.NetCore package is a prerelease version , to install it is necessary to use -Pre option on Install-Package.
+>SendGrid.NetCore package is a prerelease version , to install it is necessary to use -Pre option on Install-Package.

 * Follow the instructions [Create a SendGrid account](https://azure.microsoft.com/en-us/documentation/articles/sendgrid-dotnet-how-to-send-email/#create-a-sendgrid-account) to register for a free SendGrid account.